The region's hub for Arts and Culture

 E.J.
 Thomas Performing Arts Hall

-The world-class Center for Dance and Theatre at Guzzetta Hall is home to the School of Dance, Theatre, and Arts Administration.
-The center features seven technology-enhanced dance studios, including the Francia Holliday Albrecht Dance Performance Studio, a design and lighting studio, scene and costume shops; trainer and physiotherapy facilities; locker rooms; and technology-enhanced classrooms.
+The Center for Dance and Theatre at Guzzetta Hall is home to the School of Dance, Theatre, and Arts Administration.
+The center features seven technology-enhanced dance studios, including the Francia Holliday Albrecht Dance Performance Studio, a design and lighting studio, scene and costume shops, trainer and physiotherapy facilities, locker rooms and technology-enhanced classrooms.

 A professional-quality recording studio and a Music Computer Center are also in Guzzetta Hall.
 Sandefur Theatre in Guzzetta Hall is a flexible black-box theatre seating up to 125 patrons.
 Varian Theatre is a black-box studio space for classes as well as the performance of experimental plays and intimate work.

-The University of Akron and DANCECleveland will launch a new center for choreography — only the second in the nation — where the country’s finest dance professionals will create new work.
-More.
+The University of Akron and DANCECleveland's new center for choreography — only the second in the nation — brings together in Akron the nation's finest dance professionals.

 The Paul A. Daum Theatre is a 250-seat proscenium space in Kolbe Hall.
-You can see plays, musicals, dance performances, lectures and more there.
+You can see plays, musicals, dance performances, lectures, guest artist performances and creative events.

 Folk Hall and the Emily Davis Gallery

-Folk Hall, home of the Myers School of Art, is among the largest and most impressive art facilities in the region.
-The renowned Emily Davis Gallery (right) in Folk Hall showcases work and lectures by emerging and established contemporary artists.
+Folk Hall, home of Myers School of Art, is among the largest and most impressive art facilities in the region.
+The renowned Emily Davis Gallery (pictured right) in Folk Hall showcases work and lectures by emerging and established contemporary artists.